tomszink/dotfiles/README.md

 #### Max OSX Terminal

+- Switch the default to another color scheme, or: ...
 - Solarized colours: http://ethanschoonover.com/solarized/files/solarized.zip
 - Download the colours, find the folder with the terminal colours, and install them from Finder with "Open".